softaria/math-processor/README.md

 * first - you have to simplify the second expression more than the first in order to make them identical.
 * second - you have to simplify the first expression more than the second in order to make them identical.
-* none - you have to simplify both expression to make them identical or do not have to simplify them at all.
+* none - you have to simplify both expressions to make them identical or do not have to simplify them at all.
 * unknown - returned when the expressions are "different".